janverschelde/PHCpack/src/doc/source/tutorial.rst

 The exponentiation may also be denoted by a hat instead of a double asterix.

+The :index:`forbidden symbols`
-Symbols that are forbidden to denote names of variables are i and I, because they both represent the square root of -1.
+to denote names of variables are i and I, because they both represent the square root of -1.
 Also forbidden are e and E because they are used in the scientific notation of floating-point numbers, like 0.01 = 1.0e-2 = 1.0E-2.

 The equations defining the adjacent 2-by-2 minors of a general 2-by-4 matrix are represented as